kittisak0869961929/GBL-Performance-Task/README.md

 For this task, you will implement a simple tool/game that tests a few basic Unity skills.
 The program will essentially allow users to create objects, delete objects, and make objects spin.
 Created objects will be placed in a grid of a variable size that can also be set by the user.
 An example layout for the tool can be seen below.

 Some of the project has been given to you already, with instructions on how to duplicate the repository to your own Github account later in this document.
 Be sure to log your changes in Git as you go (as you would with any project).

+The rest of this document lays out the requirements for the performance evaluation, but feel free to add an extra feature or two if you feel they add useful functionality or demonstrate other proficiencies within the game engine.

 ![Example](Example/ExampleLayout.png)

 In this example, the dimensions of the grid are set to be 4x4, there have been 14 objects created, and the 5th object (1st object in the second row) is set to be spinning.